Pricing Models Explained: Usage-Based vs Subscription Pricing

 A key challenge with usage-based pricing is its unpredictability.
 Because costs fluctuate as activity increases or decreases, finance teams may have a harder time forecasting budgets.
 Sudden growth or usage spikes can lead to higher bills.
 Vendors also have to contend with revenue uncertainty compared to the more stable subscription model.

-Companies need to implement and use monitoring tools to track consumption closely.
+Companies need to implement and use monitoring tools to track and manage consumption costs closely.
 Finance and procurement teams should create guardrails, such as overage notifications, to prevent unexpected costs.
 Though this model allows for scaling, it also calls for ongoing management to ensure spending makes sense in terms of value.

 Organizations often budget usage-based spend in variable ranges instead of fixed amounts, treating it like a utility bill.
 Building buffer funds into budgets can help reduce the shock of spikes.
 Vendor dashboards and SaaS spend management platforms can also provide real-time visibility.